ChengSeng-Tan/GettingnCleaningData/README.md

   mergedData <- cbind(mergedSubjects, mergedMeasures, mergedData)
 ```
 ## 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-The combined mergedData will have duplicate subject and activity, so we use `group_by()` function to aggregrate the measures and calculate the mean.
-Once the tidied data is created, we output to a text file using `write.table()`  The description of the data in the tidied file can be found in the [CodeBook.MD](https://github.com/chengseng/GettingnCleaningData/CodeBook.MD) file.
+The combined mergedData will have duplicate subject and activity rows, so we use `group_by()` function to aggregrate the measures and calculate the mean.
+Once the tidied data is created, we output to a text file using `write.table()` setting `row.names=FALSE`.
+The description of the data in the tidied file can be found in the [CodeBook.MD](https://github.com/chengseng/GettingnCleaningData/blob/master/CodeBook.md) file.
 ```
   ## Group mergedData by Subject, Activity, pipe results into computing the mean across all measures
   library(dplyr)